akshayrb22/law-firm-record-management-system/README.md

 # law-firm-record-management-system ⚖️
-This is a repositiory which contains my File Structures Mini Project for the File Structures Laboratory With Mini Project in C++.
+This is a repository which contains my File Structures Mini Project for the File Structures Laboratory With Mini Project in C++.

 It has minimal features and implements the following simple methods: